FinnishCustoms-SuomenTulli/account-monitoring-system/wsdl/README.md

 ## Deployment for data users

 All data suppliers' responses are available via the new interface.
 Via the old interface, only responses from the data suppliers who have not yet deployed the new schema version are available.
-When the data user is ready to start using the new interface, they can deploy the new interface independently.
+When the data user is ready to start using the new interface the deployment does not require any changes by Customs.
 The new interface uses the same permissions and certificates as the old one.

 **Before deploying the new interface to production, the data user should run through the test cases using the test environment interface.
 When the data user considers the testing is passed, they should inform Customs at tilirekisteri(at)tulli.fi about the schedule for starting production interface to get support for the deployment if needed.**